brandur/sorg/content/drafts/live-reload.md

 ### Client-side JavaScript (#client)

-The browser API for WebSockets is dead simple -- involving a `WebSocket` object and a single callback.
+The browser API for WebSockets is dead simple -- a `WebSocket` object and a single callback.
 Upon receiving `build_complete` message from the server, we'll close the WebSocket connection and reload the page.

-Here's the simplest possible implementation:
+Here's the minimum viable implementation:

 ``` js
 var socket = new WebSocket("ws://localhost:5002/websocket");